-This conifer relative of the impressive sequoia redwoods is named after MO Botanical gardens director Dr. Raven and founder Henry Shaw.
-It has feather-like leaves and grows quickly in wet soils.
-The cultivar is different from normal Dawn Redwoods in that it has a pyramidal growth pattern, deeply furrowed bark, has better resistance to common leaf-disease, and low branching.
-These trees can grow to mature heights of 70 to 100 feet tall.
+This specific cultivar is named after Missouri Botanical Garden’s previous director Dr. Peter Raven and its founder Henry Shaw.
+The cultivar is different from normal Dawn Redwoods; it has a more pyramidal growth pattern, deeply furrowed bark, lower branching, has better resistance to common leaf-disease, and more.

 |Common Name||Dawn Redwood|